ashley-desouza/infinite-scroll/README.md

 4. Open the application:
    - Simply open `index.html` in your web browser
-   - Or use a local development server (recommended):
+   - Or use a local development server (recommended for development):
    ```bash
    # Using Python 3
    python -m http.server 8000